John3315x/java-jwt-security-demo/README.md

 The goal is to understand how authentication works at a low level, including **sessions, cookies, filters, and token-based security**.

+The system does not use sessions or cookies
 ![Login](resources/4.png)

+Validate and use the functions only with your token.
 ![Login](resources/5.png)

 ---